smartinrub/sergiomartinrubio.com/_posts/2022-10-16-getting-started-with-solidity.md

 }
 ```

+- `private`: The function can only be called by other functions in the same smart contract.

+### Pure/View/Payable Functions

-- `view`: to make the function read-only, so the function cannot modify the state:
+- `view`: to make the function read-only, the function can access the state but can't make any modification:

 ```solidity
 contract MyContract {